Landless Workers' Movement: 2010–2018

 The PT government's base generally felt that the vested interest of agribusiness in setting development policies during the Lula and Rousseff administrations hampered aggressive policies of expropriation and land reform.

 In November 2014, amid the radicalization surrounding Rousseff's reelection, an unannounced visit to Brazil by Venezuelan Minister for Communities and Social Movements Elias Jaua led to an information exchange agreement in agro-ecology between the MST and the Venezuelan government.
-The visit and agreement created tension among the conservatives in the Brazilian Congress; Senator and landowner Ronaldo Caiado described it as "an arrangement between a high-placed representative of a foreign government and an unlawful entity, aimed at building a socialist society", "an arraa clearly more conservative stance on land reform, and therefore, less maneuvering room for the MST.
-The movement described Caiado's reaction as evidence that "conservative sectors are hostile to any form of grassroots participation [in the political process]".
+The visit and agreement created tension among the conservatives in the Brazilian Congress; Senator and landowner Ronaldo Caiado described it as "an arrangement between a high-placed representative of a foreign government and an unlawful entity, aimed at building a socialist society," and argued for a clearly more conservative stance on land reform, and therefore, less maneuvering room for the MST.
+The movement described Caiado's reaction as evidence that "conservative sectors are hostile to any form of grassroots participation [in the political process]."

-In an even clearer sign of limited room, Rousseff chose for her second-term cabinet the notorious female landowner Kátia Abreu.
-However, some suggested that the ongoing tension between the MST and the PT, far from signaling an impending end, on the contrary suggested a reconfiguration of the MST, from a single-issue movement to wider focus on political and social emancipation.
-Such a tendency has been expressed in the integration, since the 1990s, of MST with various other grassroots organization in a network sponsored by progressive Catholics, the CMP (Central de Movimentos Populares, or Union of Popular Movements) through which the MST developed its collaboration with its urban "sister" organization, the MTST.
+In an even clearer sign of limited room, Rousseff chose Kátia Abreu, the notorious female landowner, to be a member of her second-term cabinet.
+However, some have suggested that the ongoing tension between the MST and the PT, far from signaling an impending end, on the contrary, suggested a reconfiguration of the MST, from a single-issue movement to one with a wider focus on political and social emancipation.
+Since the 1990s, such a tendency has been expressed in the integration of MST with various other grassroots organizations in a network sponsored by progressive Catholics, the CMP (Central de Movimentos Populares, or Union of Popular Movements), through which the MST developed its collaboration with its urban "sister" organization, the MTST.

+2018–present

+MST helped organize the Lula Livre Vigil advocating for the release of Luiz Inácio Lula da Silva from prison.

+During the Jair Bolsonaro presidency, MST shifted focus from land occupations to agricultural production and built alliances with urban progressives.
+MST participated in the 2021 Brazilian protests against the Bolsonaro administration's handling of the COVID-19 pandemic.

+Following the re-election of Lula, MST resumed its unused land occupations.
+In 2023, a parliamentary commission was established to investigate alleged crimes committed by the MST.
+According to João Pedro Stédile, the commission was an attempt by right-wing forces to destabilize Lula's government.
+The commission never produced a final report.